A reflective and supportive community,

 We have a fleet of 10 cleaning trollies, 20 sets of coloured socket mops \ buckets and 10 fluffy mops

-The Laundry washes 10,000 items every week, from the kids clothes, chef whites, cleaning cloths, teatowels, bath towels, swimming and sports kits, bath mats, sheets, dovet covers, pillow cases etc.
+The Laundry washes 10,000 items every week, from the boarders clothes, chef whites, cleaning cloths, tea towels, bath towels, swimming and sports kits, bath mats, bed sheets, duvet covers, pillow cases, staff uniforms etc.

-The Housekeeping Team has 2 Domestic Supervisors, 7 housekeepers working in J Block (Boarding Block) and 7 domestics working in the school.
+The Housekeeping Team has 2 Domestic Supervisors, 7 housekeepers \ Domestics working in J Block (Boarding Block) and 7 domestics working in the school.

-Housekeepers work 7am – 3pm in J Block, from 8am – 3pm and Domestics work 3pm – 8pm in the main school.
+Housekeepers and Domestics work 7am – 3pm in J Block, from 8am – 3pm and Domestics work 3pm – 8pm in the main school.